Fit is important, so don’t sabotage your look with bad jacket size measurements. Learn how to measure jacket size and nail your fit.

 Getting your jacket size right is important, but if you’d rather focus on the big picture and completely skip the tedious measurement-taking, we’re right there with you.
 We weren’t satisfied with the options available for finding formal wear sizes, so we created our own size calculator.
 It’s simple, nearly instant, and backed by data and years of formal wear expertise.

-We’ve also modernized the experience of finding your jacket size in-person.
-Visit one of our showrooms to see our designer-quality suits and tuxedos in person, and get a personalized fitting without the typical awkward measuring tape hug.
+We’ve also modernized the experience of finding your jacket size in person.
+Visit one of our 300+ showrooms to see our designer-quality suits and tuxedos, and get help finding the perfect fit and jacket size from our experts.